-If registered courses need to be canceled after the course registration deadline, it must be done by the third scheduled class for every course offered in that quarter.
-The exact date can be found on the timetable.
+Cancellation of courses after the registration period must be done through the Web System for Students and Faculty.
+Cancellations must be made by the time classes for every course offered in that quarter has been held three times.
+(The exact date can be found on the timetable.)
 Regardless of reason, students will not be able to cancel courses after this deadline.
 If a student is unable to complete course cancellations within the specified period due to sickness or other unavoidable circumstances, be sure to consult the Student Division Office before the cancellation deadline.
 (Article 5 of the Rules on Graduate Learning)